agdolla/WeMeet/README.md

 ## TODO
 * All code should be reviewed and revised
-* performance and security
+* Improve performance and security
-* Writing some tests
+* Write some tests

 ### Urgent
 * All realtime functionalities should be reviewed and redesigned
-* All the react life cycle must be checked
+* All the react life cycles must be checked
 * search paging